 Bobtail is here to provide factoring in the simplest way possible, which means no contracts.
 That’s also why we don’t charge set-up fees, hold your money in reserve, introduce surprise costs, bill for credit checks, or enforce volume requirements.
 All you pay is the factoring percentage, and we’ll never tell you who to work with.

 Simply download the app, enter load details, upload rate confirmation and a bill of ladings, and watch the funding flow.
 Ready to experience Bobtail for yourself?
-Start your free trial today.
+Sign up here to start factoring with us today.